juy/Vagrant-LEMP-Stack/README.md

 Put your project in `~/www` directory.
 For example `~/www/mylaravel`.

 ### How to access them on browser
 `http://mylaravel.app:8800` or `http://mywordpress.site:8800`, we explain this on "wildcard system" section.
-Web port is `8800`, we keep different from 8000, because sometimes maybe we run "php artisan serve" outside virtual machine.
+Web port is `8800`, we keep different from 8000, because sometimes maybe we run `php artisan serve` outside virtual machine.

 ### Wildcard system